Galima Bukharbaeva

-Galima Bukharbaeva (Galima Buxarboyeva; born 7 July 1974, Tashkent) is an Uzbek journalist known for her reporting on state authoritarianism and her eyewitness account of the 2005 Andijan massacre.
+Galima Bukharbaeva (Galima Buxarboyeva; born 7 July 1974, Tashkent) is an Uzbek journalist known for her reporting on state authoritarianism and for providing an eyewitness account of the 2005 Andijan massacre.

 Early career

-Bukharbaeva began her career reporting for the France-based Agence France Presse (AFP) and the London-based Institute for War and Peace Reporting (IWPR).
-With these agencies, Bukharbaeva covered topics including repression of Islamic activists, police torture, and state sponsorship of harassment and violence against human rights activists and journalists.
+Bukharbaeva began her career reporting for the France-based Agence France-Presse (AFP) and the London-based Institute for War and Peace Reporting (IWPR).
+Through these agencies, she covered topics including the repression of Islamic activists, police torture, and state‑sponsored harassment and violence against human rights activists and journalists.

-Her stories on these topics proved unwelcome to the Uzbek government, which soon attempted to restrict her ability to report.
-In 2002, the government refused to renew her accreditation with the IWPR, and in 2003, her AFP accreditation renewal was also refused.
-She continued to work at the IWPR nonetheless, becoming its country director for Uzbekistan.
-According to Bukharbaeva, the organization's office remained under surveillance by an unmarked government car throughout most of 2004 and 2005.
+Her reporting on these issues proved unwelcome to the Uzbek government, which soon attempted to restrict her ability to work.
+In 2002, the government refused to renew her accreditation with the IWPR, and in 2003 her AFP accreditation renewal was also refused.
+She nevertheless continued to work at the IWPR, becoming its country director for Uzbekistan.
+According to Bukharbaeva, the organisation's office remained under surveillance by an unmarked government car throughout most of 2004 and 2005.